Eco-mobilier - where it all began

 A new life for used mattresses with Éco-mobilier !

 In 2011, when we first started out, over half of all used furniture was sent to landfill, and only 23% was recycled.
 As 2017 came to a close, and with it our first government accreditation, over 90% of used furniture had been recycled to make new materials or recovered as energy.
 In 5 years – from 2013 to 2017 – over one million tonnes of used furniture have been collected to be recycled or recovered.
+In 2018 686, 000 tonnes of used furniture have been collected and 93 % have been recovered, of which 56 % through recycling.
 We have rolled out over 4,000 collection points across practically the entire country to make it easier for you to dispose of your old furniture.
 With the aim of encouraging the reuse of old furniture in good condition and thus contributing to the virtuous circle of the circular economy, we have partnered with over 350 non-profit organisations and professional reintegration firms committed to recycling and reuse.

 We are now continuing to provide impetus in our ecosystem and maintain our efforts together to stop used furniture being sent to landfill by 2023.